 The area treated will look like the pixelation of a TV set.
 These are usually fine white dots.
 The area then becomes redder and warmer, like sunburn.
 Discomfort is usually minimal.

-Downtime can be from one day to one week.
+Downtime can be from 1-day to 1-week.
 Recovery is usually much faster than Erbium laser resurfacing.
 You need to be realistic and realise this treatment has variable outcomes.
 The average is usually 3-4 treatments.
 You should sleep with an extra pillow, upright to reduce swelling and take a daily antihistamine such as Claratyne.

 Important: Don’t use any creams on the skin that are not approved by the doctors.
 If the swelling becomes excessively severe or a fever occurs, please ring the clinic immediately.
 This treatment is usually well-tolerated and extremely safe.